PrivacyLx/website/content/community/become-a-member.en.md

 **Note:** A dues reduction may also be requested for others situations (by addressing a member of the board).

-Member dues may be paid via bank transfer to the following IBAN:
+Member dues may be paid in any of the ways listed above, in the "Doate" section.

-> PT50 0035 0647 00005627 330 11

-The BIC for our account is:

-> CGDIPTPL

 #### Rights and obligations